Table of Contents

 Mechanism of Breathing:

-- Involves creating pressure gradients between the atmosphere and alveoli.
+- Breathing occurs due to pressure gradients created between the atmosphere and alveoli.

 Exchange of Gases:

-- Occurs by diffusion at alveoli and tissues.
+- Gas exchange occurs by simple diffusion at the alveoli and tissues.

-- Depends on partial pressure gradients of O2 (pO2) and CO2 (pCO2), solubility, and thickness of the diffusion surface.
+- The process depends on partial pressure gradients of oxygen (pO₂) and carbon dioxide (pCO₂), solubility of gases, and thickness of the diffusion membrane.

-- O2 diffuses from alveoli to deoxygenated blood and from oxygenated blood to tissues.
+- Oxygen diffuses from alveoli to blood and from blood to tissues, while carbon dioxide diffuses from tissues to blood and from blood to alveoli.

 Transport of Gases: